SumoLogic/sumologic-content/README.md

 ## Getting Started
 - There are two types of content here
-	- [Tools] : Built and Provided by various SEs
+	- [Tools] : Useful tools for managing your Sumo Logic instance
-	- [Content] : Apps not yet in the App Catalog
+	- [Content] : Content that may not yet exist in the official App Catalog

 ## Issues